GI's Against Fascism

 By late 1969 they merged with a group of marines at Camp Pendleton to form the Movement for a Democratic Military (MDM) and continued publishing their newspaper until the middle of 1970.
 Although short-lived, because they were pioneers within the U.S. Navy and helped found the influential MDM, they had an important impact on later expressions of dissent within the U.S. military and the overall anti-Vietnam War movement.

 Organizational history

 Background

-In April 1969 some of the enlisted men of VS-41 stationed at North Island Naval Air Station in San Diego found their (WWII temporary) barracks in terrible condition.
+In April 1969, some of the enlisted men of VS-41 stationed at North Island Naval Air Station in San Diego found their barracks in terrible condition.
 The paint was peeling, the toilets and sinks were clogged up, most showers didn't work, and the place was infested with cockroaches.
-"Quite simply, our living conditions were intolerable," later wrote Robert Mahoney, an African American enlisted man, who had been picked as spokesman by 5 or 10 other enlisted men to explain their grievances.
+"Quite simply, our living conditions were intolerable", later wrote Robert Mahoney, an African American enlisted man, who had been picked as spokesman by 5 or 10 other enlisted men to explain their grievances.
 Mahoney raised their complaints to an inspecting officer.
 This led to rapid improvements of the quarters: the building was cleaned up and painted, the bathrooms and showers were repaired, and a cubicle was converted to a reading or study room.
-But it also led, according to Mahoney, to unwanted attention for the group - and Mahoney in particular - as "troublemakers".
+But it also led, according to Mahoney, to unwanted attention for the group—and Mahoney in particular—as "troublemakers".